nmfs-ost/AA-SI_aalibrary/README.md

 ### Step 3 - It's Finally `pip install` Time

-To finally be able to pip-install the library, use the following command:
+To finally be able to pip-install the library, make sure you have access to the repository (contact hannan.khan@noaa.gov), then use the following command:

 ```python
 python -m pip install --index-url https://us-central1-python.pkg.dev/ggn-nmfs-aa-dev-1/aalibrary/simple/ aalibrary